SheekhaJ/SheekhaJ.github.io/about.md

   - DevOps Engineer
   - Automation QA Engineer

+## Education
+* Oregon State University - MS in Computer Science - [2018 - 2020]
+* Gujarat Technological University - BE in Electrical Engineering - [2010 - 2014]

 ## About the website
 Developed and hosted with <i class="fas fa-heart"></i> on [Github Pages](https://pages.github.com/).